EliumAcademy/9.1-React/README.md

     export {Profile, Detail}
     ```

-4. Starting from Exercise 3, add an input field to the detail component that can change the displayed value of the profile detail when the input value is edited
+4. Starting from Exercise 3, add an input field to the detail component that can change the displayed value of the profile detail when the input value is edited.
+    **Notes:** To set a default value for the input field use ```jsx defaultValue``` prop.
+Checkout what happens if we use the HTML attribute ```jsx value``` instead.

 5. Starting from Exercise 4, add a submit button so that the info will only be updated when the submit button is clicked.